Call Now For A Free Consultation (208) 322-7274

 - Most motorcycle accidents happen within the first few minutes of a trip.

 - The main cause of motorcycle accidents is due to other drivers in vehicles not noticing the motorcyclist.

 An estimated 88,000 motorcyclists were injured in a motorcycle accident in 2015 according to the National Highway Traffic Safety Administration.
-In addition, these motorcycle accident accounted for 14 percent of all traffic fatalities in 2015.
-Here are some of the leading causes of motorcycle accidents.
-By being aware of these causes could potentially help you to avoid a motorcycle accident.
+In addition, these motorcycle accidents accounted for 14 percent of all traffic fatalities in 2015.

 Often when traffic is heavy, a motorcyclist may decide to drive between lanes.
 Or a motorcyclist may decide to drive between cars moving slowly.
+These techniques are known as lane splitting.
 Lane splitting is one of the leading causes of motorcycle accidents.
 Here are a few reasons why lane splitting should be avoided: